-Eni presents the first volume of the World Oil, Gas and Renewables Review, the annual statistics report that this year has reached the17th edition.
+Eni presents the first volume of the World Oil, Gas and Renewables Review, the annual statistics report that this year has reached the18th edition.

-Middle East and Asia keep leading world refining capacity growth with 75% of the 0.7 Mb/d increase vs 2016.
-In Europe, a minor cut reduced capacity by around 0.2 Mb/d.
+Asia leads the global refining capacity growth accounting for over 75% of the 1 Mb/d increase versus 2017.
+In Africa a minor cut reduced capacity by around 0.3 Mb/d.

 Inserisci l’indirizzo email con il quale ti sei registrato all'area riservata.
 Riceverai all'indirizzo indicato la nuova password, che ti consigliamo di aggiornare dopo il primo accesso.